fabcoins-dot-info/fabcoins.info/_data/devdocs/en/references/block_chain.md

 spend any transaction fees paid by transactions included in this block.

-All blocks with a block height less than 6,930,000 are entitled to receive a block subsidy of newly created bitcoin value, which also should be spent in the coinbase transaction.
-(The block subsidy started at 50 bitcoins and is being halved every 210,000 blocks---approximately once every four years.
-As of November 2017, it's 12.5 bitcoins.)
+All blocks with a block height less than 6,930,000 are entitled to receive a block subsidy of newly created fabcoin value, which also should be spent in the coinbase transaction.
+(The block subsidy started at 50 fabcoins and is being halved every 210,000 blocks---approximately once every four years.
+As of November 2017, it's 12.5 fabcoins.)

 Together, the transaction fees and block subsidy are called the [block reward][/en/glossary/block-reward]{:#term-block-reward}{:.term}.
 A coinbase transaction is